Brainwoders Facebook

 Managing Passenger Comfort

-• Special Assistance: Provide support to passengers with special needs, such as the elderly or disabled.
+• Special Assistance: It means the company should cater for the passengers with challenges such as the elderly or the disabled.

 Conflict Resolution